phaustin/quantecon-example/book/docs/python_by_example.md

 -   The next line creates an empty *list* called `ϵ_values` that will store the $\epsilon_t$ values as we generate them.
--   The statement `# empty list` is a *comment*, and is ignored by Python\'s interpreter.
+-   The statement `# empty list` is a *comment*, and is ignored by Python's interpreter.
 -   The next three lines are the `for` loop, which repeatedly draws a new random number $\epsilon_t$ and appends it to the end of the list `ϵ_values`.
 -   The last two lines generate the plot and display it to the user.

-Let\'s study some parts of this program in more detail.
+Let's study some parts of this program in more detail.

 (lists_ref)=